 The ISIC & Claremont Colleges' Insurance

 All students on both Approved Programs and Programs by Petition will receive the International Student Identity Card (ISIC) either from the OSA or their program sponsor.
-Please note that the insurance included in the ISIC is supplemental only and students must maintain a primary insurance plan that meets the required amounts of medical and accident coverage equal to or better than the Claremont Colleges Student Accident and Sickness Medical Expense Insurance Plan [pdf] .
-While the amounts of coverage in the Claremont Colleges' plan are used as a guideline, please note that the Claremont Colleges Student Accident and Sickness Medical Expense Insurance Plan is not specifically designed for study abroad students.
+Please note that the insurance included in the ISIC is supplemental only and students must maintain a primary insurance plan that meets the required amounts of medical and accident coverage equal to or better than the Pomona College Student Health Insurance Plan (SHIP).
+While the amounts of coverage in The Claremont Colleges' plan are used as a guideline, please note that The Claremont Colleges Student Accident and Sickness Medical Expense Insurance Plan is not specifically designed for study abroad students.
 Students may find that, while they are abroad, another policy designed for study abroad students will more adequately meet their primary health needs.

 More on the ISIC

 The ISIC provides limited insurance, travel discounts and other benefits.
-A summary of the ISIC insurance coverage and benefits can be found at isic.org.
+Learn more with this given summary of the ISIC insurance coverage and benefits.

 Does your program sponsor provide insurance?
 Is it sufficient?